Frequently Asked Questions

 - During ACE, students will be required to take six (6) credits worth of General Education coursework, which will apply towards their degree at USF.

 ● How many credits are these classes since they are shortened courses?

 ACE students will be enrolled full-time for the summer term, which means that they will be taking six credits during the program.
 These courses will be accelerated and tailored for the length of the program.

 ● When do we select our classes for fall?

-○ Fall courses will be selected during orientation with the help of an academic advisor.
+Fall courses will be selected during Orientation with the help of an academic advisor.
 Academic advisors take into consideration all attempted post-secondary credit which the student attempted in high school.
-It is important that the student submit their official test scores and post secondary transcripts to the Office of Admissions to ensure their attempted credits are available for the academic advisor to see.
+It is important that the students submit their official test scores and post-secondary transcripts to the Office of Admissions to ensure their attempted credits are available for the academic advisor to see.

-● How much does it cost to do ACE?
+● How much does it cost to attend ACE?

 ● What apps should I download that will be most useful for this transition?

-○ Students can download the MyUSF mobile app in order to check their bull bucks balance, assess campus maps, view dining information,
+Students can download the MyUSF app on the App Store in order to check their USF Bull Bucks balance, assess campus maps, view dining information,

-○ The Canvas app is also helpful by allowing students to view their courses, assess their grades and assignments, and contact professors.
+The Canvas Student app is also available on the App Storeis also helpful by allowing students to view their courses, assess their grades and assignments, and contact professors.